GregorMacAskill/MEngRoverProject/README.md

 <!-- END LIST -->

-In the process of achieving these objectives, code has been generated to carry out a wide range of processes.
+In the process of achieving these objectives, a large amount of code (MATLAB, Python, C++) has been generated to carry out a wide range of processes.
 All of the code needed to replicate the tests and results of this project are available in this repository and are described below.

 ## Bill of Materials